 Explore the OCID Child Well-being Dashboard

-You are invited to explore the OCID Child Well-being Dashboard where you can investigate an initial selection of health, educational, and social service indicators using geographic, demographic and cross-program attributes.
-The Dashboard allows you to explore interactions, investigate trends, and formulate key questions for research.
+Investigate a selection of health, educational, and social service indicators on child well-being using geographic, demographic and cross-program attributes.
+The OCID Child Well-being Dashboard allows you to explore interactions, investigate trends, and formulate key questions for research.

-OCID’s indicators of child well-being will span from pregnancy and birth through high school.
-The OCID Dashboard currently has 9 indicators and more will be added in the future.
+OCID’s indicators of child well-being span from pregnancy and birth through high school.
+The Dashboard was launched with an initial array of indicators and more will be added over the next year.